Lesson Plan: The Biomass Balancing Act

 10. Allow students to work in pairs to select a particular type of biomass and brainstorm and/or design a short experiment to gather evidence about carbon neutrality and their biomass source.

-11. Take it the next step--implement a student-designed experiment (or combination of designs) to model a life scale investigation to quantify the emissions of various biomass resources.
-Using the full experiment sequence in Activity 17 of Project Learn is a fantastic model and can be found at: Project Learn Site.
+11. Take it the next step.
+Implement a student-designed experiment (or combination of designs) to model a life scale investigation to quantify the emissions of various biomass resources.
+The full experiment sequence in Activity 17 of Project Learn is a fantastic model and can be found at: Project Learn Site.